dovi-yellin/critical_slowing_down_in_free_recall/README.md

 # Critical Slowing Down in Free Recall

 This repository contains relevant code, data and documentation associated with the study "Adaptive proximity to criticality underlies amplification of ultra-slow fluctuations during free recall".
 The study explores how the phenomenon of "critical slowing down" may be related to the generative process involved in memory recall.
-More specifically, this work simulates random recurrent networks demonstrating that a small modulation towards a critical transition may lead to specific amplification in the power of slow fluctuations.
+More specifically, this work simulates random recurrent networks demonstrating that a small modulation towards a critical transition may lead to specific amplification in the power of slow fluctuations, as observed in the empirical study of free recall using iEEG.

 ## Overview

-- 📁 `code/` – Analysis and preprocessing scripts
+- 📁 `csd/` – Simulation infrastructure and analysis codebase
 - 📁 `data/` – Raw and processed datasets, with accompanying metadata
 - 📁 `examples/` – Demonstrations for getting started
 - 📁 `notebooks/` – Exploratory notebooks for model development and hypothesis testing